wilvk/blog-hugo/content/posts/troubleshooting-a-dotnet-vim-plugin.md

 __Name your assumptions__  - My initial assumption was that as it was a dotnet core application, the debugger would also be targeting dotnet core.
 This was incorrect.
 Only by defining what my assumption was could I challenge it and come to a new understanding.

-__Check your assumptions__ - At one stage through this process I was thinking that the Omnisharp-vim plugin was broken (which is is, but not in the way I thought).
+__Check your assumptions__ - At one stage through this process I was thinking that the *omnisharp-vim* plugin was broken (which is is, but not in the way I thought).
 I tried running the plugin on another laptop and it worked.
 This gave me the confidence to continue troubleshooting and fully understand and resolve the issue.

-__Read closely__ - Read the docs carefully - going back to the omnisharp-vim docs it clearly states that it must be run on mono.
+__Read closely__ - Read the docs carefully - going back to the *omnisharp-vim* docs it clearly states that it must be run on mono.
 I must have skimmed over this in my initial research of the problem.
 The problem was that the version I was using didn't have the asp.net libraries.

 __Have patience__ - It took me about a day to figure all this out but through perseverence, there comes a solution.